Tipping Your Dog’s Groomer: Appreciating those who do what you can’t (or won’t!) Do yourself

 The following basic requirements must be met:

-- your dog looks like what your groomer discussed with you at drop off.
+- Your dog looks like what your groomer discussed with you at drop off.
 Please note the wording here!
-If you brought your bichon to a salon after 6-12+ mo.
-Without professional grooming and he is a solid mat, your stylist SHOULD inform you at check in that your dog WILL be shaved.
+If you brought your Bichon to a salon after 6-12+ mo. without professional grooming and he is a solid mat, your stylist SHOULD inform you at check in that your dog WILL be shaved.
 If you DECLINE shaving, a good groomer will suggest for you to take your dog home and attempt to demat it yourself.
-An experienced professional will refuse to injure, frighten, or traumatize a matted pet simply to please the owner.
-If the owner refuses to believe the opinion of a professional, they should be given the option to demat the pet themselves, so they can See The Light
+The Golden Rule of Grooming is Humanity before Vanity!
+An experienced professional will refuse to injure, frighten, or traumatize a matted pet simply to please the owner (who wants the dog left fluffy).
+If the owner refuses to believe the opinion of a professional, they should be given the option to demat the pet themselves, so they can See The Light.

-Please note: if you ask for the same groomer every time and your dog is an angel, WE DON’T MIND IF YOU DON’T TIP!
+Please note: if you ask for the same groomer every time, come every 4-6 weeks, and your dog is an angel, WE DON’T MIND IF YOU DON’T TIP EVERY TIME!
 Unless it’s christmas, cause seriously, tipping once a year is courtesy.
 “Regulars”/”requests” are our bread and butter during slow seasons, so we appreciate your loyalty and your dog’s good behavior (meaning he doesn’t bite or crap himself constantly) so much that a tip isn’t expected or required.

 When we genuinely love your dog, like you, and want to see you again, we show it.
 Bows, bandanas, cute notes, reminder calls… it means we like you.
 You don’t have to tip us every time, we don’t grumble when you don’t, but just knowing you value our work enough to ask for us and tip occasionally will result in free upgrades, even if we don’t tell you about them.